ChrisDuffley/stationPlaylist/addonuserguide.md

 * SPL Encoders
 * AltaCast encoders

-Note: to differentiate between StationPlaylist Studio and Remote Studio, the former will be called "local" or "on premise" Studio in most cases throughout this user guide.
+Note: to differentiate between StationPlaylist Studio and Remote Studio, the former will be called "local" Studio in most cases throughout this user guide.

 Unless otherwise noted, this add-on guide will focus primarily on StationPlaylist (local) Studio.
 Certain commands will work across Studio and apps listed above, while others are specific to local and Remote Studio, Track Tool, or encoders.
 See the sections below for details.